Walt Szczerbiak

-College career
+Early life and education

+Born Wolodymir Szczerbiak in a Ukrainian refugee camp in Hamburg, West Germany, he received a sponsorship from a Ukrainian Catholic Church to immigrate to Pittsburgh, Pennsylvania, in December 1951.
+He later attended St. Basil College, a Ukrainian Catholic minor seminary in Stamford, Connecticut, where he first learned to play basketball.
+He later graduated from St. Casimir High School in Pittsburgh.

-Born in Hamburg, West Germany, Szczerbiak attended George Washington University, where he played college basketball with the George Washington Colonials.
+Szczerbiak attended George Washington University, where he played college basketball.
 In 1985, he was inducted into the GW Athletics Hall of Fame.

 Club career

-After college, Szczerbiak was drafted by the Phoenix Suns, in the 4th round (14th pick, 65th overall) of the 1971 NBA Draft.
+After college, Szczerbiak was drafted by the Phoenix Suns, in the 4th round (14th pick, 65th overall) of the 1971 NBA draft.
 He was also drafted by the Dallas Chaparrals, of the American Basketball Association (ABA), in the 1971 ABA Draft.

 Szczerbiak played in the ABA during the 1971–72 season, as a member of the Pittsburgh Condors.
 He then joined the Kentucky Colonels, who selected him in the Condors' dispersal draft, but he was later cut from Kentucky's roster.

+Szczerbiak played for the Wilkes-Barre Barons of the Eastern Basketball Association (EBA) during the 1972–73 season and was selected to the All-EBA First Team.

 Szczerbiak won three EuroLeague titles with the Spanish League club Real Madrid (1974, 1978, and 1980).
 He also won the FIBA Intercontinental Cup three times with Real Madrid (1976, 1977, and 1978).
 He was named the MVP of the 1977 FIBA Intercontinental Cup.